 There was no water for washing clothes, so the POWs would throw out their clothing when it had been soiled.
 In addition, water for cooking had to be carried three miles from a river to the camp, and mess kits could not be washed.
 The slit trenches in the camp were inadequate and were soon overflowing since most of the POWs had dysentery.
 The result was that flies were everywhere in the camp including the POW kitchens and in the food.

-Sometime in May or early June, his mother received this letter which was identical to the one she received for his brother, Fay.
+Sometime in May, his mother received this letter which was identical to the one she received for his brother, Fay.

 Dear Mrs. M. Baldon: